rudymartinb2/myjsunit/README.md

 ```

-It is recommended to take a look at the scripts inside node_modules/myjsunit/test mentioned in the next section.

 Also you can run the tests from npm but that adds an extra delay.

 Exmaple of code coverage details from a web browser: